software-mansion/radon-ide/packages/docs/docs/usage.md

 ## -sec-num- IDE features highlights

-Visit [React Native IDE](https://ide.swmansion.com/) website, for a nicely presented list of the feature highlights.
+Visit [Radon IDE](https://ide.swmansion.com/) website, for a nicely presented list of the feature highlights.

 ### Click to inspect